Aaron98990/ways-of-the-game/tactical-impact.md

 > - denying a goal or an obvious goal-scoring opportunity to an opponent whose overall movement is towards the offender’s goal by an offence punishable by a free kick (unless as outlined below)
 > - Law 12.3 Disciplinary Action

 Please note that DOGSO applies to "an offense punishable by a free kick".
-This means that indirect free kick offenses and direct free kick offenses can lead to a red card for DOGSO.
+This means that all indirect and direct free kick offenses except for a goalkeeper handling offense in their own penalty area (as discuseed in the [goalkeeper section](/goalkeeper)) can lead to a red card for DOGSO.

 - [The referee should of had the goal kick retaken as the goalkeeper was just setting the ball.
 Ignoring that, the goalkeeper plays the goal kick twice denying the opponent a clear goal scoring opportunity.
 Although, the restart is an indirect free kick the offender is sent off.](https://www.youtube.com/watch?v=uivLc9urdBY)
 - [Red card for DOGSO doUble touch from a goalkick. ](https://youtu.be/G6w_qGQkrwc?feature=shared)